-When the top oven and grill are in use, you will hear the cooling fan come on.
+When the top oven, grill or hob are in use, you will hear the cooling fan come on.
 This keeps the fascia, control knobs and components cool during cooking.
-The cooling fan may also operate when the main oven is used.

-The cooling fan may continue to operate for a period of time after the controls have been switched off.
+Top oven/grill: The cooling fan will continue to operate for a period of time after the top oven/grill has been switched off.